Yousuf Karsh: Career

 Besides portraits of the famous, Karsh photographed assembly line workers in Windsor, Ontario, commissioned by the Ford Motor Company of Canada.
-He also photographed landscapes of Rome and the Holy Land to be included in books in collaboration with Bishop Fulton J. Sheen, an annual poster for the Muscular Dystrophy Association, and other works.
+He also shot photos for Canadair that were used in an advertising campaign.
+His landscape photographs of Rome and the Holy Land were included in books in collaboration with Bishop Fulton J. Sheen, an annual poster for the Muscular Dystrophy Association, and other works.

 Karsh closed his studio at Château Laurier in June 1992.
 His penultimate sittings in May 1993 were with President Bill Clinton and First Lady Hillary.

 He was a visiting professor at Ohio University and at Emerson College in Boston.

+Of the 100 most famous people of the 20th century according to International Who's Who (2000), Karsh photographed 51.
+Among them were Audrey Hepburn, Elizabeth Taylor, Ernest Hemingway, Pablo Picasso, Walt Disney, Princess Elizabeth (future Queen Elizabeth II), Leonid Brezhnev, Nikita Khrushchev, Martin Luther King, Fidel Castro, Yuri Gagarin and others.